The establishment payroll survey, known as the Current Employment Statistics (CES) survey, is based on

 CES draws its sample and sets its benchmark employment level from the business establishment list maintained by the Quarterly Census of Employment and Wages (QCEW) program.
 This universe for business establishments is based on Unemployment Insurance (UI)

 estimates.
-In addition, a substantial number of Agricultural enterprises are self-proprietorships, which are out of scope for
+In addition, a substantial number of agricultural enterprises are self-proprietors, which are out of scope for

 the CES survey.

 Historically, the U.S. Department of Agriculture's Census of Agriculture has been the primary survey used to measure farm

 labor.
 The Census of Agriculture is available at www.agcensus.usda.gov/index.php.

 The Current Employment Statistics (CES) program is examining the feasibility of publishing monthly CES employment,